imranhsayed/react-workshop/README.md

 ## Notes

 Please note that parcel does not support spread operators out of the box .
-So if we decide to use that we should install 'babel-plugin-transform-object-rest-spread' Then create a .babelrc and add that as a plugin `{ "plugins": ['babel-plugin-transform-object-rest-spread] }`
+So if we decide to use that, we should install 'babel-plugin-transform-object-rest-spread'

+Then create a `.babelrc` and add that as a plugin `{ "plugins": ['babel-plugin-transform-object-rest-spread] }`

 ## Commands